-Contemporation of State Chancellor of Justice: Kohtu 8, 15193 Tallinn, Estonia that Acts comply with the Constitution:
+Months of the Chancellor of Justice: Kohtu 8, 15193 Tallinn, Estonia that Acts comply with the Constitution;

 Everyone has the right to submit an application to the Chancellor of Justice to check that an Act or other piece of legislation complies with the Constitution and other laws.
-The Chancellor of Justice checks that legislation issued by the legislative and executive powers and local governments is in compliance with the Constitution and other laws that Government of the Republic regulations comply with the Constitution and other legislation;
+The Chancellor of Justice checks that legislation issued by the legislative and executive powers and local governments is in compliance with the Constitution and other laws.